Xavier Edwards: Miami Marlins

-On November 15, 2022, Edwards was traded to the Miami Marlins along with J. T. Chargois in exchange for Marcus Johnson and Santiago Suarez.
+On November 15, 2022, the Rays traded Edwards and J. T. Chargois to the Miami Marlins for Marcus Johnson and Santiago Suarez.
 The Marlins subsequently added him to their 40-man roster to protect him from the Rule 5 draft.
 Edwards was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2023 season.
-He played in 20 games for Jacksonville, batting .306/.427/.361 with no home runs, 4 RBI, and 7 stolen bases.
+He played in 20 games for Jacksonville, batting .306/.427/.361 with no home runs, four RBIs, and seven stolen bases.

-On May 2, 2023, Edwards was promoted to the major leagues for the first time.
-On May 30, Edwards was again optioned to Jacksonville.
-On September 1, he was brought back to the Marlins.
-In 30 games for Miami in total, Edwards batted .295/.329/.333 with no home runs, three RBI, and five stolen bases.
+On May 2, 2023, the Marlins promoted Edwards to the major leagues.
+They optioned him to Jacksonville on May 30 and promoted him back to the Marlins on September 1.
+In 30 games for Miami in total, Edwards batted .295/.329/.333 with no home runs, three RBIs, and five stolen bases.
 He hit a single in his only postseason at bat, scoring the Marlins' lone run in a series-ending loss to the Philadelphia Phillies on October 4, 2023.

 Edwards began the 2024 season on the 10-day injured list with a bacterial infection in his left foot.
 He was transferred to the 60-day injured list on May 7.
 On May 27, Edwards was activated and optioned to Triple-A Jacksonville.
 He was recalled to Miami on June 7 and played in three games before being optioned back to Jacksonville on June 10.
 He was recalled to Miami on July 2.

 On July 28, 2024, Edwards hit his first career triple and home run in addition to hitting for the cycle in a 6–2 loss against the Milwaukee Brewers, becoming the second player in franchise history to hit for the cycle, after Luis Arráez on April 11, 2023, against the Phillies.
 On September 27, Edwards hit three triples in a 15–5 victory over the Toronto Blue Jays, becoming the first player to achieve the feat since Yasiel Puig in 2014.

+In May 2025, the Marlins announced that they were shifting Edwards to second base and Otto Lopez to shortstop.

+Personal life

+In 2018, Edwards began hosting the Xavier Edwards Baseball Camp on the campus of North Broward Prep.
+The annual event helps 170 children train in baseball.
+He has also paired it with a showcase for college baseball recruiting.